switch-model/Switch-USA-PG/README.md

 # Prepare result summaries for comparison

-Run lines 1-425 of `switch/to_myopic.py` to prepare standardized results and copy them to the MIP_results_comparison sub-repository *(does this work?)*.
+After the models have solved, run these commands to prepare standardized results and copy them to the MIP_results_comparison sub-repository.

-Then run these commands:

 ```
 cd MIP_results_comparison
+git pull
+cd ../switch
+python save_mip_results.py
+cd ../MIP_results_comparison
 git add .
 git commit -m 'new Switch results'
-git pull
 git push
 ```

-TODO: move all of this into a new module so it runs automatically when each model finishes
+TODO: maybe move all of this into a switch module so it runs automatically when each case finishes

 # Notes